St. Mungo’s Mirrorball has over 100 members, find out more about them below, and by clicking on their names:

-Stephanie Green has an MPhil in C/W from Glasgow University (2004), and won a New Writers Bursary and two further bursaries from Creative Scotland.
+Stephanie Green has an MPhil in C/W from Glasgow University (2004), and has won a New Writers Bursary (2007) and several bursaries from Creative Scotland.
 Her novel ‘The Triple Spiral’, was published by Walker Books, 1989.
 A poetry pamphlet, ‘Glass Works’ (Cat’s Pyjamas Publications, 2005) was shortlisted for the Callum McDonald Award.
-‘Flout’, inspired by Shetland landscape, folklore and culture, will be published by HappenStance, 2015.
-She works part-time as a C/W tutor and also as a Theatre and Dance reviewer.
-Originally London-based, she moved, via Wales, to Edinburgh in 2000.
+‘Flout’, inspired by Shetland landscape, folklore and culture, was published by HappenStance, 2015.
+She has collaborated with many artists from differing media: dance, music and fine art.
+Most recently, ‘Berlin Umbrella’ an aural walk of recordings listened to within umbrellas was a poetry/sound collaboration with Sound Artist, Sonja Heyer, launched in Berlin, 2018 then appearing at StAnza in 2020.
+Currently (2022/3) she is collaborating with Sonja on another poetry/sound walk inspired by the Ring of Brodgar and Bird Reserve, Orkney.
+Since 2020 she co-curates PoetryLit, an online poetry event with Milla Van Der Have.
+She works part-time as a C/W tutor and also reviews Theatre and Dance.
+Irish/English, originally London-based, she moved, via Wales, to Edinburgh in 2000. website: www.stephaniegreen.org.uk

 Irene Hossack was selected as a member of Clydebuilt 3, mentored by Liz Lochhead.
 She has had poems published internationally, most recently in Double Bill Anthology (Red Squirrel Press, 2014), Gutter, Long Poem Magazine and Causeway/Cabhsair.
 Her poems are included in North Light: The Anthology of Clydebuilt 3 (Dreadful Night Press, 2012).
 She was shortlisted for a New Writers Award, 2010/11.
 She holds a PhD from Monash University and is currently a Lecturer in Creative Writing at the Open University.

 Vicki Husband’s first collection of poems: This Far Back Everything Shimmers was published by Vagabond Voices and shortlisted for the Saltire Scottish Poetry Book of the Year 2016.
 More recently Sykkel Saga, a pamphlet length poem, was published by Mariscat Press in 2019.
 Vicki has enjoyed working on collaborations such as the Glasgow to Lahore project run by Highlight Arts (2015) which involved a reading at the Alchemy Festival, Southbank Centre, London and The Lahore Literature Festival, Pakistan (2016).
 Vicki co-runs a poetry book group in Glasgow with Mark Russell (anyone welcome).